 Your ability to listen, read, write and speak in English will be assessed during the test.
 IELTS is graded on a scale of 1-9.

-You will be required to achieve at least 7.0 overall for the Skilled Worker Visa and in each category, Reading, Writing, Speaking and Listening.
+You will be required to achieve at least 7.0 overall for this visa and in each category, Reading, Writing, Speaking and Listening.